 I received this book for free from my own shelves in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 The Masterharper of Pern

 This fantasy, science fiction is a hardcover edition that was published by Del Rey Books on January 12, 1998 and has 431 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include Dragonflight, The Chronicles of Pern: First Fall
+Other books by this author which I have reviewed include Dragonflight, The Chronicles of Pern: First Fall

 Thirteenth in the chronological order for the Pern fantasy / science fiction series and revolving around dragonriders and harpers.
 The focus is on Robinton, a harper who goes on to greatness.
 The stories are a mess in following a chronological order.
 It’s one reason I undertook a re-read of the series.
 Click this link if you want to explore my version.

 This one is a biography which provides the background for the three primary stories of the Pern series: Dragonflight, 14, Dragonquest, 15, and then The White Dragon at 17.
 (The three books in the Harper Hall subseries take place between Dragonquest and The White Dragon.)

 It’s Robinton’s background, the forces that shaped him, and how he came to be Masterharper of Pern.
 In some ways, Robinton is the pivotal character in this last half of the series.
 Yes, I know that F’lar and Lessa and the dragons are the whole point of it, but it’s Robinton who connects everyone on Pern, who makes Pern and the Pernese mean something to me.

 Don’t get me wrong, I adore the dragonriders; they’re what pulled me into the series in the first place, and I can’t get enough about them.
 That said, the different factions of dragonriders have their point-of-view, there are the Lord Holders, and the craftsmen with their particular angles.